chazlarson/Media-Scripts/Plex/README.md

 GRAB_BACKGROUNDS=1                           # If set to 1, backgrounds are retrieved [into a folder `backgrounds`] ONLY_CURRENT=0                               # if set to 1, only current artwork is retrieved; also CURRENT_POSTER_DIR is used
-TRACK_URLS=1                                 # If set to 1, URLS are tracked and won't be downloaded twice
+TRACK_URLS=1                                 # If set to 1, URLS are tracked and won't be downloaded twice USE_ASSET_NAMING=1                           # If set to 1, images are stored and named per PMM's Asset Directory rules USE_ASSET_FOLDERS=1                          # If set to 1, images are stored and named assuming `asset_folders: true` in PMM ASSETS_BY_LIBRARIES=1                        # If set to 1, images are stored in separate asset dirs per library ASSET_DIR=assets                             # top-level directory for those PMM-Asset-Directory images
 ```

 The point of "POSTER_DEPTH" is that sometimes movies have an insane number of posters, and maybe you don't want all 257 Endgame posters or whatever.
 Or maybe you want to download them in batches.